PiotrNap/PiotrNap/README.md

 ### Hello,

 <p>My name is Piotr, I'm a frontend developer living in Belgium.
-I like learning in public and teaching myself new things.</p>
+I like to learn in public and teach myself new things.</p>
 </br>
 <p>If you want to contact me or just say 'hi', <a href="mailto:piotr.napierala94@gmail.com">you can send me an email</a>.</p>
 <p>And if you still have plenty of time, and not know what to do, <a href="https://www.youtube.com/channel/UCjQS5rdafvKW72D4uM_-MUQ" target="_blank" rel="nofollow">check out my YouTube channel.</a></p>